Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Introduction

 \paragraph{Organization of the paper.} Section~\ref{sec:weak_conv} presents mathematical tools for non-convex and non-smooth analysis, which are used throughout the paper.
+We provide a discussion of related works for solving the nonconvex and nonsmooth problem \eqref{eq:main-obj} in Section~\ref{sec:related_works_wc}.
 In Sections~\ref{sec:algo} and~\ref{sec:autoalgo}, we introduce the main algorithm and important extensions, respectively.
+Section~\ref{sec:existing_alg} presents global convergence guarantees of the scheme and convergence guarantees when the algorithm wraps specific algorithms such as SAGA, SVRG, and randomized coordinate descent.
 Finally, we present experimental results on matrix factorization and training of neural networks in Section~\ref{sec:exp}.